anonymicml2026/icml_8229/README.md

 | **$\pi_{\text{HG}}$ novel** | **+0.25 ± 0.07** | **Outside $\rho_{\text{beh}}$ support** |
 | Random | 0.00 | Baseline |

-Novel fraction: 17.7%. **Novel $\pi_{\text{HG}}$ actions achieve +0.25 advantage over random, confirming genuine coverage expansion.** These novel actions are expectedly weaker than behavioral actions (+0.25 vs +0.94), since they originate from behaviors toward *related but different* goals.
-The critical point is that they are *positive-advantage*: the prior proposes useful exploration directions that pure self-imitation would miss entirely.
-This is precisely the coverage expansion mechanism of Theorem 6.1.

 The 2D action space allows direct visualization: